kevinschaich/mintable/README.md

 > **min·ta·ble**: _noun._
 > 1. An open-source tool to automate your personal finances – for free, with no ads, and no data collection.
 Derived from *mint* (the [wildly popular personal finance app from Intuit](https://www.mint.com/)) + *table* (a spreadsheet).

+**Do I have to use Plaid?**

+Nope.
+You can [import transactions from a bank CSV statement](./docs/README.md#manually--on-your-local-machine--via-csv-bank-statements).
+We also have some [templates](./docs/templates) to get you started.

 **Do I have to use Google Sheets/Plaid?**

 Nope.
-You can import/export your transactions to/from CSV files.
+You can export your transactions to a CSV file.

 **Do I have to manually run this every time I want new transactions in my spreadsheet?**